 I would use 2 teaspoons of coconut extract to one additional can of sweetened condensed milk.

 There is also a good chance you will be eating it out of a bowl with a spoon if you do not reduce the liquid.
-It will taste good, but won’t be good for presentation.
+It will taste good, but won’t be as pretty.

 I use the recipe for the cake base from our White Wedding Cake recipe because it holds more liquid before it goes soggy.